Skip to main content

 thesis

-In the query format, we will specify a macro for substituting additional words from the file Keywords.txt, this method allows you to increase the variability of queries many times over:
+In the query format, we will specify a macro for substituting additional words from the Keywords.txt file; this method allows increasing query variability manifold:

 {subs:Keywords} $query